sagemathinc/cocalc/INSTALL.md

     git clone https://github.com/sagemathinc/smc.git salvus && source ~/.bashrc && cd ~/salvus/salvus && time update

+## Automated backup of the database

+### Comlete dumps to nearline Google Cloud Storage twice a day:

+    salvus@admin0:~/backups/db$ more backup
+    #!/bin/bash

+    set -e
+    set -v

+    cd $HOME/backups/db/

+    time rethinkdb dump -c db0 -a `cat $HOME/salvus/salvus/data/secrets/rethinkdb`

+    time gsutil rsync ./ gs://smc-db-backup/

+Then in crontab:

+    0 */12 * * * /home/salvus/backups/db/backup  > /home/salvus/.db_backups.log     2>/home/salvus/.db_backups.err

+Regularly offsite the above database dumps.

+These backups are easy to look at by hand to see they aren't nonsense.
+It's a zip file full of plain JSON documents.
+It's also fairly efficiently compressed.

+### Local bup snapshots on the database machines every 3 hours:

+In crontab: `0 */3 * * * /var/lib/rethinkdb/default/bup/backup`
+the script is:

+    salvus@db0:/var/lib/rethinkdb/default/bup$ more backup
+    cd /var/lib/rethinkdb/default/
+    export BUP_DIR=`pwd`/bup
+    bup index data
+    bup save data -n master

+These mean are a snapshot of the files of the database every 3 hours, so if the database is corrupted, at most 3 hours of work is lost.

+### Snapshots of the disk images

+The gce.py script gets GCE to snapshot the underlying disk images of the machines running the database a few times a day, and keeps these snapshots for about 2 weeks.

 ## Contributing

 Start by doing something like this :-)